Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Use texture to create shadows, even if they’re small shadows.
 A canvas or burlap placement doesn’t have much depth, but a bit of sidelight helps bring out the texture in the material.

-Portraits often work well on a flat background, since we want a bit of detail in our subject.
-We want to see texture in the hair, somewhat in the skin and other features of a person.
+Portraits often work well on a flat background since we want a bit of detail in our subject.
+We want to see the texture in the hair, somewhat in the skin, and other features of a person.

-While the ugly photo above could provide context for some portrait subjects, it’s a bit rough to use.
+While the ugly photo above could provide context for some portrait subjects, it’s rough to use.
 If nothing else, having an angled background adds more texture and distracts from your subject.

 In my opinion, a background should have as little information as necessary to support your subject.
 You want to remove everything from the photo that isn’t absolutely necessary.

-Our example has a LOT of things going on, which makes it very distracting.
+Our example has many things going on, making it very distracting.

 However, that doesn’t mean you can’t use the site.
 One of the things I mentioned about this example photo is that it’s a problem because it’s at an angle to the camera.

-Move your camera to provide a right angle with the barn wall and you eliminate a lot of the distractions.
+Move your camera to provide a right angle with the barn wall and eliminate many distractions.
 The lines in the wood start working in your favor.
-You get rid of the building on the right, the shrubs and other elements here.
+You get rid of the building on the right, the shrubs, and other elements here.